Understanding Economic Inequality

 The Impact

-"The businesses we funded through Village Enterprise not only provided immediate income for 32 individuals but created ripple effects throughout their communities, demonstrating how targeted entrepreneurship support can break cycles of poverty and create lasting economic change."
+“The businesses we funded through Village Enterprise not only provided immediate income for 32 individuals but created ripple effects throughout their communities.”

 Getting Started: Practical Steps for Aspiring Entrepreneurs